How to Get a Wikipedia Page for Your Company | The Discoverability Company

 What happens if our Wikipedia page gets deleted?

-A deleted article isn't necessarily gone forever.
+A deleted article is not necessarily gone forever.
 If the deletion was based on insufficient sourcing at the time, you can build more coverage, then request a new draft through Articles for Creation once the notability bar is clearly met.
-If the deletion was logged as a result of a conflict-of-interest violation, that history follows the topic and editors will scrutinize any future submissions more closely.
+If the deletion was logged as a result of a conflict of interest violation, that history follows the topic and editors will scrutinize any future submissions more closely.

 Do trade publication mentions count toward notability?